 The Indian Ocean is seeing a current period of calm; however, such stability may be misleading the authors state, with actors outside of the regions, such as China and the U.S. are causing concern and interest.

 The report is the result of a practitioner-focused workshop run by King’s and the DKI APCSS, which convened military, civilian government officials and scholars from around the world.

-‘The workshop and report has shown to me that there is a willingness for cooperation and to ease tension in the region,’ said Dr Ramon Pacheco Pardo, Senior Lecturer at King’s College London, co-editor on the report and co-director of the London Asia Pacific Centre for Social Science.
+‘The workshop and report has shown to me that there is a willingness for cooperation and to ease tension in the region,’ said Dr Ramon Pacheco Pardo, Senior Lecturer at King’s College London.
+Dr Pardo was co-editor on the report along with Kerry Lynn Nankivell, and Jeffrey Reeves, DKI APCSS.

 ‘Solutions lie in transparency and cooperation, and collaboration in initiatives and exercises.
 This ultimately can strengthen the economics of the region and benefit all states,’ Dr Pacheco Pardo said.